Disease/Disorder

 Etiology

-Most infections of the spine are bacterial in origin with staphylococcus aureus being the most common causative organism.
+Most infections of the spine are bacterial in origin with staphylococcus aureus being the most` common causative organism.
 Other common organisms include Streptococcus species, Enterococcus coli, pseudomonas aeruginosa, pneumococcus, Enterococcus, klebsiella and Salmonella.
-Frequently, the organism may not be identified.1-4
+Frequently, the organism may not be identified.1,3-5

 Most common causes of spine and spinal cord infections are bacterial in origin.
 Causative organisms include the following.

-Fungal infections are extremely rare.
+COVID-19 has recently been linked to spinal cord injuries including acute transverse myelitis and even spinal cord infarction epidural abscess.
+6 Fungal infections are rare.
 However, these may also occur in immunosuppressed individuals.
 The most common organisms in fungal infection of the spine are Aspergillus and Candida.
 Common fungal species include the following:

 Epidemiology including risk factors and primary prevention

-The incidence of spine infections has been increasing, and it is estimated that there are about 6.5 cases per 100,000 each year.3,5 Infections of the spine account for 5% of all bone infections.
+The incidence of spine infections has been increasing, and it is estimated that there are about 6.5 cases per 100,000 each year.4,7 Infections of the spine account for 5% of all bone infections.
 The mortality rate is estimated at 3%.
-There is a male predominance, and there is a bimodal age distribution with peaks below age 20 and between ages 50-70 years.6,7
+There is a male predominance, and there is a bimodal age distribution with peaks below age 20 and between ages 50-70 years.8,9

-Common risk factors include previous spine surgery, diabetes mellitus, advanced age, intravenous drug use, HIV infection, immunosuppression, history of cancer, renal failure, distant infectious source, and liver cirrhosis.3,7
+Common risk factors include previous spine surgery, diabetes mellitus, advanced age, intravenous drug use, HIV infection, immunosuppression, history of cancer, renal failure, distant infectious source, and liver cirrhosis.10,11 There has been recent evidence that incidence of vertebral osteomyelitis is increasing in the United States along with cost and length of hospital stays.12

-Spine fungal infections and viral infections of the spinal cord are extremely rare.
-Most occur in immunosuppressed patients.
+Spine fungal infections and viral infections of the spinal cord are rare and can be seen in patients that are immunosuppressed.

 Specific secondary or associated conditions and complications